 More medical researchers are reappearing their roles in the study of this relationship.
 This continuous study helps other researchers and doctors to find more ways to treat fibromyalgia if people are not responding to the medications approved by FDA.

-Fibromyalgia is treated by naltrexone and this medication helps to boost the endogenous endorphin function while defeating the central pro-inflammatory cytokines.
-In result, it helps in decreasing pain and other related symptoms.
+Fibromyalgia is treated with naltrexone and this medication helps to boost the endogenous endorphin function while defeating the central pro-inflammatory cytokines.
+As result, it helps in decreasing pain and other related symptoms.

-Throughout the three month study, a low dose of naltrexone was given every night to the patients (3 or 4 mg maximum).
-The results were obtained through Revised Fibromyalgia impact questionnaire (FIQR) during the third month.
+Throughout the three-month study, a low dose of naltrexone was given every night to the patients (3 or 4 mg maximum).
+The results were obtained through the Revised Fibromyalgia impact questionnaire (FIQR) during the third month.
 Any severe reaction during the whole study was also recorded.

-The patients who were already taking some FDA approved medication were allowed to keep taking them.
+The patients who were already taking some FDA-approved medication were allowed to keep taking them.
 18 out of 25 people were taking the medications.
-Rest of the 7 patients took naltrexone only throughout the study.
+The rest of the 7 patients took naltrexone only throughout the study.
 22 patients completed the entire study successfully.
 2 people didn’t continue the study after they find that naltrexone is ineffective for the treatment.
 1 person dropped out after he found diarrhea as a symptom.

-Rest of the people resulted in an increase of 19.5% average in their FIQR scores.
+The rest of the people resulted in an increase of 19.5% average in their FIQR scores.
 A stronger response to 41% improvement was shown by half of the people on average.
-A reduction in pain, sleep issues and anxiety was also reported during the study.
+A reduction in pain, sleep issues, and anxiety was also reported during the study.